-Thanksgiving Day (Thursday, November 22) marks the beginning of the winter holiday season and it is fast approaching.
+Thanksgiving Day (Thursday, November 28) marks the beginning of the winter holiday season and will be here this week.
 The day centers on food and eating, so here are some of your choices besides the obvious one of cooking up a big meal at home.
 If you want the meal without the hours in the kitchen, you can order up a prepared Thanksgiving dinner from one of our local supermarkets.
 If you want to get out of the house, many local dining establishments have good deals for eating out on Thanksgiving.

 Happy Thanksgiving from Reno, Nevada.